NVIDIA/spark-rapids/docs/tuning-guide.md

 The RAPIDS Accelerator can further limit the number of tasks that are actively sharing the GPU.
 It does this using a semaphore.
 When metrics or documentation refers to the GPU semaphore it is referring to this.
 This restriction is useful for avoiding GPU out of memory errors while still allowing full concurrency for the portions of the job that are not executing on the GPU.
 Care is taken to try and avoid doing I/O or other CPU operations while the GPU semaphore is held.
-But in the case of a join two batches are required for processing and it is not always possible to avoid this case.
+But in the case of a join two batches are required for processing, and it is not always possible to avoid this case.

 Some queries benefit significantly from setting this to a value between `2` and `4`, with `2` typically providing the most benefit, and